 Should You Adopt Artificial Intelligence Marketing Software?
 Albert Boomtrain Amplero Pega Systems Emarsys

-11 Features to Have in Your AI Marketing Solution We’re…
+11 Features in Your AI Marketing Solution We’re still in…

 The future is here and it’s an exciting one we can share in.
 It involves software that uses artificial intelligence to manage nearly all aspects of marketing.
 And a software robot named Albert might be your next coworker.
 How do you feel about that?